 Yes.
 Much of the postwar apartment housing in Germany is now being renovated and upgraded to the Passive House standard or close to it.
 Matt Fine in our office, directed the first multifamily housing retrofit in the area while he was at Zavos Architects.
 Retrofitting is more difficult than new construction however, and therefore more expensive.
 Estimates are that Passive House features costs can increase the cost of a total retrofit by 10-15%.
 Because of the high cost of new construction and the high energy costs in Europe, Passive House retrofits of apartment buildings in Germany are being done competitively at market prices without subsidies.

-We are now doing our first Passive House retrofit — the conversion of a historic stable/carriage house building in DC to a private home.
+We are just completing our first Passive House retrofit — the conversion of a historic stable/carriage house building in DC to a private home.
 It is the first Passive House retrofit that we know of of a building listed on the National Register of Historic Places.

 Do you sell the plans for Passive Houses?